Sciatica Treatment in Edinburgh

 What is Sciatica?

-“Sciatica” is a description.
-And not a diagnosis.
-It describes where your symptoms are.
-But not what’s causing them.
+“Sciatica” is a description, not a diagnosis.
+It describes where your symptoms are but not what’s causing them.

 It’s like going to the doctor and telling them you have a sore head, and them telling you that you have a headache.